h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 ## Task 5: Global Behavior Analysis

 At this point, several subcomponents of the MLI report should have already been generated.
-Your “MLI: Regression and Classification Explanations” page should look similar to this:
+Your **MLI: Regression and Classification Explanations** page should look similar to this:

 ![dai-model](assets/dai-model.jpg)

 1\.
-In the 'DAI Model' tab, click the transformed Shapley visual.
+In the **DAI Model** tab, click the **Transformed Shapley** tile.
 The following should appear:

 ![transformed-shapley](assets/transformed-shapley.jpg)

-When looking at the transformed Shapley, we can see that the **3_prios_count** is a feature created by Driverless AI that positively drives the model behavior. **3_prios_count**, being a positive feature, pushes the model's prediction higher on average.
+When looking at the **Transformed Shapley**, we can see that the **3_prios_count** is a feature created by Driverless AI that positively drives the model behavior. **3_prios_count**, being a positive feature, pushes the model's prediction higher on average.

 2\.
-If we click on the summary tab and scroll down where it says, "Most Important Variables for DAI...." we can see the transformed features.
-You will note that 3_priors_count: 3_priors_count appears at the top among all transformed features.
+If we click on the summary tab and scroll down where it says, **Most Important Variables for DAI...,** we can see the most important features for the DAI model in descending order of importance.
+You will note that **priors_count: priors_count (Original)** appears at the top among all features:

 ![most-important-variable-for-dai-model](assets/most-important-variables-for-dai-model.jpg)

 At this point, we can see that prior_counts is at the global level driving the model behavior.
-To solidify this statement, let us see the random forest feature importance and see if prior_counts is at the global level a strong factor of whether someone will be predicted to be arrested within the two-year mark since a given arrest.
+To solidify this statement, let us see the **Random Forest Feature Importance** chart and see if prior_counts is at the global level a strong factor of whether someone will be predicted to be arrested within the two-year mark since a given arrest.

+> Note: A surrogate model is a data mining and engineering technique in which a generally simpler model is used to explain another, usually more complex, model or phenomenon.
+For example, the decision tree surrogate model above is trained to predict the predictions of the more complex Driverless AI model using the original model inputs.
+The trained surrogate model enables a heuristic understanding (i.e., not a mathematically precise understanding) of the mechanisms of the highly complex and nonlinear Driverless AI model.
+In other words, surrogate models are important explanations and debugging tools.
+They can provide global and local insights both model predictions and into model residuals or errors.
+However, surrogate models are approximate.

+>In layman's terms, the surrogate models take the system's input and attempt to model the complex Driverless AI model predictions.
+Surrogate models tell us about a complex model in the original feature space.

 3\.
-Click on the Surrogate Models tab and click on the "RF Feature Importance" visual.
+Click on the **Surrogate Models** tab and click on the **RF Feature Importance** tile:

 ![rf-feature-importance](assets/rf-feature-importance.jpg)

-When looking at the RF Feature Importance horizontal graph, we can see that prior_count is at the top.
+When looking at the RF Feature Importance, we can see that prior_count is at the top.
 With this in mind, we can see that the prior count feature is the top influencer in the model.
-To further solidify the pre-conclusion that prior_count is the top influencer in the model, let us see the decision tree in the surrogate models' tab.
+To further solidify the pre-conclusion that prior_count is the top influencer in the model, let us see the **Decision Tree** in the **Surrogate Models** tab.

 4\.
-Click on the "x" mark at the top right corner of the RF Feature Importance horizontal graph.
+Click on the **X** icon at the top right corner of the **RF Feature Importance** chart.

 5\.
-On the surrogate models' tab, click on the decision tree visual.
+On the **Surrogate Models** tab, click on the **Decision Tree** tile.

 ![decision-tree](assets/decision-tree.jpg)

 The higher a feature appears in a decision tree, the more critical they are in the model prediction system.
 The frequency that a particular feature appears in a decision tree can also reveal its importance.
 Additionally, features connected by a branch can show, to an extent, a relationship between the features when making predictions in our model.
-Hence, when looking at our decision tree, we can note that prio_count appears four times and is the highest feature in the decision tree.
+Hence, when looking at our decision tree, we can note that **prior_count** appears four times(solid green squares with curved edges) and is the highest feature in the decision tree.
 Accordingly, it will be appropriate for us to conclude that indeed it seems that at the global level, prior_count is driving the predictions.

+> **Note:** In the image above, we can see a path highlighted in red.
+The path highlighted in red reflects the most common path/prediction.
+When you click on one of the terminal nodes, you will see the reason codes on how someone can end on a given terminal node/prediction.
+When a terminal node is clicked on, it will highlight the path in red(on the image above, the most common terminal node was selected).

-Before moving forward, let's note that based on the transformed Shapley, RF Feature Importance, and decision tree, age is the second most influential feature in the model.
+Before moving forward, let's note that based on the transformed Shapley, RF Feature Importance, and Decision Tree, **age**(age_cat) is the second most influential feature in the model.
 And this can present a problem because we don't want age to be a factor when predicting two-year recidivism.
+Most recidivism scores make use of **age**(age_cat), and using age in our model can reflect a bias that these scores generate when age is used.

 Going back to our conversation around prior_count, for many, using prior_count in our model will seem like a no problem.
 Many will argue that using prior-count will make sense given that it tells whether someone has been breaking the law.
 But, when exploring prior_count in-depth, we discover that prior_count holds a tremendous racial bias.